xtealer/c-101/README.md

 5. Calculate the **cost** of a two ways plane ticket after asking the **distace** to be flown and how many **days** the passenger will be staying at it's destination hotel depending on the following criteria:

    - if staying more than 7 days and the flight to and from the destination combined is more than 800KMs, apply a 30% discount.

    - The price per KM is \$1.25

+6. Give buyers a discount depending on the following criteria:

+   - `Purchase amount < 500; discound = 0%`

+   - `Purchase amount 500 >= and < 1000; discount = 5%`

+   - `Purchase amount >= 1000; discount = 11%`